-Algal fuel, also known as algal biofuel, or algal oil is an alternative to liquid fossil fuels, the petroleum products.
+Algal fuel, also known as algal biofuel, or algal oil is an alternative to liquid fossil fuel, the petroleum products.
 This is also used as a source of energy-rich oils.
 Also, algal fuels are an alternative to commonly known biofuel sources obtained from corn and sugarcane.
 The energy crisis and the world food crisis have initiated interest in algal culture (farming algae) for making biodiesel and other biofuels on lands unsuitable for agriculture.
 Botryococcus braunii is normally used to produce algal biofuel.

-Figure 4.27: Algal Biofuel

-Biological hydrogen production by algae
+Figure 4.28: Algal Biofuel Biological hydrogen production by algae

 The biological hydrogen production with algae is a method of photo biological water splitting.
 In normal photosynthesis the alga, Chlamydomonas reinhardtii releases oxygen.
 When it is deprived of sulfur, it switches to the production of hydrogen during photosynthesis and the electrons are transported to ferredoxins.
+[Fe]-hydrogenase enzymes combine them into the production of hydrogen gas.

-Figure 4.28: Hydrogen production by algae
+Figure 4.29: Hydrogen production by algae